zikrehaimanot/woolivery/README.md

 ## How to Use the App:

 1.)
 Clone repo <br>
-2.) npm install
+2.) npm install <br>
-3.) run node server.js
+3.) run node server.js <br>
-4.)Navigate to localhost:8080
+4.)Navigate to localhost:8080 <br>

 ## THEN

-5.) signup and specify what type of user you are (restaurant owner, driver or user). (to get the full experience you'll need all three)
+5.) signup and specify what type of user you are (restaurant owner, driver or user). (to get the full experience you'll need all three) <br>
-6.) create a restaurant.
+6.) create a restaurant.<br>
-7.) login as a customer and place an order at your restaurant.
+7.) login as a customer and place an order at your restaurant.<br>
-8.) go back into your restaurant account and accept the order and mark it completed. ( if you do this on an incognito tab you can keep the order status page open as a customer and keep tracking it as the status gets updated.)
+8.) go back into your restaurant account and accept the order and mark it completed. ( if you do this on an incognito tab you can keep the order status page open as a  customer and keep tracking it as the status gets updated.) <br>
-9.) if you put your real phone number when signing up as a customer you should be receiving texts.
+9.) if you put your real phone number when signing up as a customer you should be receiving texts. <br>
 10.)
-Drivers only see orders when they've been marked completed by the restaurant.
+Drivers only see orders when they've been marked completed by the restaurant. <br>
-11.) log in as a driver once you've marked the order completed as the restaurant owner.
+11.) log in as a driver once you've marked the order completed as the restaurant owner. <br>
-12.) accept your order.
+12.) accept your order. <br>
-13.) your order will go to your my orders page.
+13.) your order will go to your my orders page. <br>
-14 pick up the order and send the customer a reason why you're driving ( i drive to pay my student loans.) this pushes the customer to leave a healthy tip
+14 pick up the order and send the customer a reason why you're driving ( i drive to pay my student loans.) this pushes the customer to leave a healthy tip <br>
-15.) deliver the order to the customer (text notifications still being sent) 16.) on the customer portal you can also track the order on the order confirmation page.
+15.) deliver the order to the customer (text notifications still being sent) <br>
+16.) on the customer portal you can also track the order on the order confirmation page. <br>